Checklist for planning a multimedia story

 As you bring elements together, think about the reader's journey through the narrative.
 Does the order make sense?
 Does one part drive the reader into the next, or does it interrupt the flow?

 A fresh pair of eyes could be helpful for this, so get someone new to navigate the story and listen to their feedback.
+Have you got story reviews included in your plan?
+If so, ask us to be those eyes.

 10. Decide what you want to measure